 Our first project is a flexible low-cost computer.
 It provides an ideal environment for experimenting with programming and electronics.
 The computer has a credit-card sized footprint and consumes at most a few watts of power.
 It costs 22 pounds/$35 for the Model-B (15 pounds/$25 for Model-A).

 The Model-B went on sale on the 29th February 2012 (The Model-A in February 2013).
-There are currently more than 1.5 million Raspberry Pi owners worldwide
+There are currently millions of Raspberry Pi owners worldwide

 The bulk of Raspberry Pi computers are produced in Pencoed, South Wales

 If I've missed a useful resource, please let me know!